alexabruck/worldmap-sensitive/README.md

 # worldmap-sensitive
-TopoJSON worldmaps with modified country borders
+TopoJSON worldmap with modified country borders

-Maps are originally based on the the low-res world maps included in the markmarkoh/datamaps project: https://github.com/markmarkoh/datamaps/blob/master/src/js/data/world.json Datamaps maps are themselves based on shapefiles produced by "Natural Earth": http://www.naturalearthdata.com/downloads/
+Map is originally based on the the world maps included in the markmarkoh/datamaps project: https://github.com/markmarkoh/datamaps/blob/master/src/js/data/world.json

+I took their low-resolution map and added countries from the high resolution map that were missing.
+The result is a map that doesn't include all existing territories (small islands are missing) but has all countries.

+Datamaps' maps are themselves based on shapefiles produced by "Natural Earth": http://www.naturalearthdata.com/downloads/

 How I produced the modified maps:
-- Original File type: GeoJSON (from datamaps repository) Located in /src folder
+- Original File type: GeoJSON (from datamaps repository).
+Located in /src folder ("world.json")
+- Added territories (feature objects) from higher resolution version.
+Located in /src folder ("world.hires.json")
 - Manually modified the topology via the Application QGIS (having "topological editing" enabled)
-- saved file as GeoJSON
+- Saved the file as GeoJSON
-- converted file to TopoJSON via the command line tool geo2topo (Mike Bostock): https://github.com/topojson/topojson/blob/master/README.md Located in /dist folder
+- Converted file to TopoJSON via the command line tool geo2topo (Mike Bostock): https://github.com/topojson/topojson/blob/master/README.md

+- The final world map is located in the /dist folder

 ## Topological adaptations:
 ### Border Marocco / Western Sahara